leoosborne/Portfolio/README.md

 **Special Instructions**
-* Github Pages site: https://leoosborne.github.io/Portfolio/. * (Note 1: Hamburger menu doesn't work as the main.js doesn't load (static files only)). * (Note 2: PDF was not dislaying on Github Pages site, so it has been commented out for now.
-Will uncomment once the case studies are complete and site in launched on leocast.com).

 * The Javascript Hamburger Menu uses an @media screen (max-width: 490px), which is too small to see by resizing the screen on a desktop view.
 Resize to 490 or below in the dev tools to see the menu functionality.